mgp87/GANs-CLIP-with-PyTorch/README.md

 Simplified: (n+2*pad - ks)//stride + 1
 ```

 ***nn.ConvTranspose2d:*** Applies a 2D transposed convolution operator over an input image composed of several input planes.
 Typically increases the size of the input.
 It is almost the opposite of the Conv2d.
+It will be used in the generator.

 ```math
 new_width = (old_width - 1) x stride -2 x pad + dilation x (kernel_size - 1) + output_pad + 1